Deco&Design

 2. Lumber

-If you've ever walked through the lumber area of Dedeman, MrBricolage, Praktiker, etc. and the smell of wood has awakened an inexplicable urge to produce a piece of furniture, here's a model to consider for your future personal Saturday projects (because on Sundays the grass doesn't grow).
+If you've ever passed by the lumber area of Dedeman, MrBricolage, Praktiker, etc. and the smell of wood has awakened an inexplicable desire to produce a piece of furniture, here is a model to consider for your future personal projects on Saturday (because on Sundays even the grass doesn't grow).

-A very simple project with a very interesting secret of execution.
-At first glance you'd think it's 70 even pieces of poplar arranged neatly on a wooden board and "welded" together with an epoxy binder, but behind the design there's a trick that makes the object lighter in mass and easier to handle: it's hollow on the inside, and the poplar pieces actually flank a box made of chipboard or PFL.
+A very simple project with a very interesting execution secret.
+At first glance you'd think it's 70 equal pieces of poplar perfectly arranged on a wooden board and 'welded' together with an epoxy binder, but there's a trick behind the design that makes the object lighter in the table and easier to handle: it's hollow on the inside, and the poplar pieces actually flank a box made of chipboard or PFL.

 [BHG]